-5 Reasons Why Listening Is Important for Foreign Language Learning
+5 Key Reasons Why Listening is Important in Language Learning

 Nothing could be further from the truth.
 The problem is that you’re confusing a silent process with a passive process.

-Listening is a very active process, despite the fact you’re not saying anything.
+Listening is a very active process, despite the fact that you’re not “doing” anything.
 That’s why you’re so tired when you go home after a social event in another language.

-Getting over the feeling that we are “doing nothing” is a key step towards listening effectively.
+Getting over the feeling that we’re “doing nothing” is a key step towards listening effectively.

-One solution is to employ active listening techniques, to remind yourself and others that you’re involved in the conversation even if you don’t speak so much.
+A further solution is to employ active listening techniques, to remind yourself and others that you’re involved in the conversation even if you don’t speak much.

-Here are some tips to show that you are actively listening:
+Here are some tips to show that you’re actively listening:

 - Make eye contact with the person who’s talking.